shackra/goimapnotify/README.md

     Usage of goimapnotify:
       -conf string
-            Configuration file (default "${HOME}/.config/goimapnotify/goimapnotify.conf")
+            Configuration file (default "${HOME}/.config/goimapnotify/goimapnotify.yaml")
       -debug
-            Output all network activity to the terminal (!! this won't leak your credentials !!)
+            Output all network activity to the terminal -list
-      -list
             List all mailboxes and exit
       -wait int